Adoption Advocate No. 22Posted Mar 01, 2010

 ADOPTION USA: Summary and Highlights of a Chartbook on the National Survey of Adoptive Parents

-Published March 2010 by Sharon Vandivere, Karin Malm, and Amy McKlindon*
+By: Sharon Vandivere, Karin Malm, and Amy McKlindo

 Twenty-four percent of adopted children were adopted by relatives, and an additional 12 percent were adopted by a non-relative who knew the child prior to adoption, although this distribution varies by adoption type.
 Parents of children adopted privately in the United States were most likely to be related to the child, and parents of children adopted from foster care were most likely to be nonrelatives who knew the child prior to adoption.

 The race and ethnic distribution of adopted children is different from that of children in the general population and varies across adoption type; a substantial number are in transracial adoptive placements.
 The gender distribution of adopted children differs as well.
 Adopted children are less likely to be white or of Hispanic origin than children in the general U.S. population, and they are more likely to be black; see Figure 2.
 Children adopted from foster care are most likely to be black (35 percent), children adopted privately from the United States are most likely to be white (50 percent), and the majority of children adopted internationally are Asian (59 percent).

 The race and ethnic distribution of adopted children also differs from that of adoptive parents.
 Whereas the majority of adopted children are nonwhite, the majority of these children’s parents are white (73 percent).
 Given that the racial and ethnic distribution of adopted children differs from that of their parents, it is not surprising that, for 40 percent of adopted children, the adoption is transracial.4 Eighty-four percent of children adopted internationally are in transracial adoptions, compared to 28 percent of children adopted from foster care and 21 percent of children adopted privately from within the United States.